 You probably have a good idea how much it costs you to produce a pig, but it’s good business to regularly review, update and really know your cost of production (COP).

 Knowing this is the key to maximizing margins and ensuring the financial health of your operation.
-After all, even if margins are in the black today, continually tracking your COP offers you the opportunity to quickly make changes when leaner times come back around.
+Continually tracking your COP offers you the opportunity to quickly make changes when leaner times come around.

 “Generating and interpreting COP data enables you to make the best management decisions possible,” says Lee Schulz, associate professor of economics at Iowa State University.
 “The old saying is true, ‘you can’t manage what you don’t measure.’
 Understanding where costs are occurring, the interactions among costs and production practices is critical.”